porres/pd-psycho/README.md

 --------------------------------------------------------------------------

+### Main objetcs and models:

+Roughness:

+Most of my resaearch work was in the revision of roughness models.
+Roughness curves can be used to derive musical scales based on a spectrum and to measure dissonance (I'm yet to put up objects that can perform spectral changes to match a musical scale).

+The main reference for my Roughness model is the work by Clarence Barlow.

+Indigestibility / Harmonicity

+These are two concepts developed by Clarence Barlow in: Barlow, Clarence & Lohner, Henning.
+(1988).
+Two Essays on Theory.
+Computer Music Journal.
+11. 44.
+10.2307/3680177.

 About: Tonalness / Tone Salience  /Multiplicity / Pitch Commonality / Pitch Distance:

 These are from a Pitch Model by Parncutt & Strasburger (1994), based on the theoretical work of Ernst Terhardt in Pitch & Consonance, specially Pure/Complex tone Sensation and Sonorousness (a measure of Pitch clarity).
 The main outputs of the model are: Tonalness (same as sonorousness), Pitch Commonality and Pitch Distance.
 The Pitch Commonality is a measure of the degree in which two sonorities evoke common pitches.
 The Pitch Distance is a similar concept, but more pertinent in the melodic context.
 As the model considers an input spectrum so is not purely theoretical.
 It is also not generalized in octaves.